gdsckjsieit/hacktober-2022/README.md

 Keep an open mind!
 Improving documentation, solving problem statements, or writing tutorials are all examples of helpful contributions that mean less work for you.

-> Elasticsearch is an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Elasticsearch itself.
+> GDSC KJSIEIT is an open source project and we love to receive contributions from our community — you!
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into GDSC KJSIEIT itself.

 [source: [Elasticsearch](https://github.com/elastic/elasticsearch/blob/master/CONTRIBUTING.md)] **Need more inspiration?** [1] [Devise](https://github.com/plataformatec/devise/wiki/Contributing) [2] [Geocoder](https://github.com/alexreisner/geocoder#known-issues) (“known issues”)